Cross Country Multi-Bear Rescue August - September 2016

 We'll update you again when our mission is complete!
 In the meantime, follow us on Facebook for updates and pictures along the way.

 Sept 2, 2016

 Sometimes the hardest part of a rescue/relocation is saying goodbye.
-Our team just delivered Michael and Popper to the Turpentine Creek Wildlife Refuge in Eureka Springs, Arkansas.
+Our team just delivered Michael and Pepper to the Turpentine Creek Wildlife Refuge in Eureka Springs, Arkansas.
 Even though they're only with us for a brief time, they always manage to leave a lasting impression on our hearts.
-While Michael and Popper came to be at Turpentine Creek for different reasons, they will both share the same future together - surrounded by other bear companions and under the care of people who will love and provide for them.
+While Michael and Pepper came to be at Turpentine Creek for different reasons, they will both share the same future together - surrounded by other bear companions and under the care of people who will love and provide for them.
 The team is now en route to drop-off Shawn and Sandy in San Antonio, Texas before returning home to Lions Tigers & Bears for a well deserved respite!

 Sept 3, 2016